owncloud/ocis-hello/docs/content/getting-started.md

 ## Installation

-So far we are offering two different variants for the installation.
-You can choose between [Docker](docker) or pre-built binaries which are stored on our download mirrors and GitHub releases.
-Maybe we will also provide system packages for the major distributions later if we see the need for it.
+We offer two different installation options.
+You can choose between [Docker](docker) images, and pre-built binaries which are stored on our download mirrors and GitHub releases.
+In the future, we may also provide system packages for the major distributions, if we see the need for it.

 ### Docker